aws-samples/amazon-S3-cache-with-amazon-elasticache-redis/README.md

       redishost="" (leave out the port)
       S3bucket= ""
    ```
- 5. Next run **load_data.py**.
+ 5. Next right click on and run **load_data.py**.
 This will generate and load 100 objects into both Amazon S3 and Amazon ElastiCache for Redis

- 6. Next run **query_redis.py** and **query_S3.py** and compare the generated latency in microseconds.
+ 6. Next right click on and run **query_redis.py** and **query_S3.py** .
+Then compare the generated latency (in microseconds) output.

  You will notice a significant performance improvement when querying redis vs S3.
 This performance test is intended to be lightweight and only for illustration purposes.
 Your results may slightly vary based on your environment.
-An example comparison between the two services in milliseconds is as follows:
+An example comparison between the two services converted in milliseconds is as follows:

  ![latency](images/latency.jpg)